 What is a Zipcar?

 Zipcar is a subsidiary of Avis and serves as a flexible alternative to traditional car rental agencies.
-Modeled to fit with the on-the-go lifestyle of 21st Century Americans, Zipcar allows drivers to use a vehicle when they need it, where they need it and for as long as they need it.
-One of the primary goals of Zipcar is to offer a mobility brands that provides a seamless, customizable experience that is more attractive than typical long-term vehicle rentals, leases or financed ownership.
+Modeled to fit with the on-the-go lifestyle of 21st century Americans, Zipcar allows drivers to use a vehicle when they need it, where they need it and for as long as they need it.
+One of the primary goals of Zipcar is to offer mobility brands that provide a seamless, customizable experience that is more attractive than typical long-term vehicle rentals, leases or financed ownership.

 To apply for Zipcar membership, drivers must be 21 years of age or older, though students who are 18 and older and attend Zipcar affiliated universities may also apply.
 All applicants must have a valid driver’s license.
 After the driver’s license verification process, approved drivers will receive their Zipcard by mail in three to seven days.
 After you activate your card, you’re ready to drive!